freechipsproject/chisel-bootcamp/README.md

 Jupyter notebooks and supporting files for the UC Berkeley generator bootcamp (2017).

 ## Jupyter Scala Windows Install
+Be sure java is installed (ideally java 8).
+If you type `java` into a command prompt and it says command not found, you need to install java.

 Download Coursier: https://git.io/vgvpD

 Go to download folder, where "coursier" (file) is